luismfranco/automatedMouseMaze/README.md

 2. Under ``stimulusScreen``, select the correct ``screenNumber``.
 In Windows, you can verify the screen number in: ``Display settings > Display > Identify``.
 3. There are also a number of input and output digintal pins under ``teensyConfiguration``.
 Make sure they are properly assigned according to your electronic circuit (see example below).

-### Example board with connections for Teensy pins:
+## Example board with connections for Teensy pins

 1. Solenoid valves, including transistors and diodes.
 The solenoids for the maze doors (green wires) require a 24 V power supply.
 The solenoids for the water rewards (blue wires) require a 12 V power supply. **Important: use diodes to make sure current doesn't flow back from solenoids to Teensy**.
 In this example, the configuration is:
    ``"leftStartDoor": "5"``